If you want a workplace that’s healthier and safer, health and safety management systems are key.

 Health and Safety Management Systems: Get It Right in Five Steps

 The ANSI Z10 standard on occupational health and safety management systems breaks the process of putting together a health and safety management system down into five sections or steps.
-We’ll present and describe those five key elements of a health and safety management system below.

 Step 1: Management Leadership and Employee Participation in a Health and Safety Management System